 (1) Each of the following three emergency procedures shall be conducted at least once annually:

-(a) Everyone exists through the front entrance door;
+(a) Everyone exits through the front entrance door;

-(b) Everyone exists through the rear emergency door;
+(b) Everyone exits through the rear emergency door;

 (c) Front half exits through the front door and rear half exits through the rear door.